-Service Guidelines: The Director provides general library and library development consulting as well as specialized consulting in budget, governance, policy, finance, employment issues and building projects.
-The Human Resources and Financial Specialist provides specialized consulting in accounting and general information in the area of human resources.
-The Director and Human Resources and Financial Specialist provide information and consulting in their areas of expertise, collaborate to provide solutions and make referrals to other resources when appropriate.
+Service Guidelines: The Director provides general library and library development consulting as well as specialized consulting in budget, governance, policy, funding, employment issues and building projects.
+The Human Resources and Financial Specialist provides limited consulting in accounting and general information in the area of human resources.